 Regional land use inventories have been completed by the Commission on a periodic basis since 1963.
 A regional land use inventory for the year 2000 was completed in 2004.
 A companion inventory of existing (2000) and planned environmental corridor was also completed.
-As part of the year 2000 land use and environmental corridor inventories, land use and environmental corridor data were adjusted to match cadastral data where cadastral data are available-about 80 percent of the total area of the Region.
+As part of the year 2000 land use and environmental corridor inventories, land use and environmental corridor data were adjusted to match cadastral data where cadastral data are available-about 90 percent of the total area of the Region.
+Remaining work involves the adjustment of the 2000 land use and environmental corridor inventories to a cadastral base for the balance, (10 percent) of the Region.

 The regional land use inventory and the companion environmental corridor inventory provide benchmark data on existing and historic land use and environmentally significant lands in the Region-data that are essential to the Commission's land use planning, transportation planning, water quality planning, and community assistance planning programs.
-The year 2000 inventories will serve as the foundation for the preparation of the year 2035 regional land use plan.
 In addition, the land use and environmental corridor inventory data are made available to county and local units of government and private interests in support of a wide range of public and private planning efforts.

-During 2005, the year 2000 land use and environmental corridor inventories will be adjusted to match cadastral information for the remaining 20 percent of the Region, to the extent that the requisite cadastral information becomes available.
+During 2006, the year 2000 land use and environmental corridor inventories will be adjusted to match cadastral information for the remaining 10 percent of the Region, to the extent that the requisite cadastral information becomes available.
 This adjustment increases the precision of the land use inventory and makes it more useable by public agencies and private interests throughout the Region.
 The adjustment will also increase the efficiency of future land use inventory updates.

-The adjustment of the year 2000 land use and environmental corridor inventories to a cadastral base will be carried out throughout 2005, as cadastral data for the remainder of the Region becomes available.
+The adjustment of the year 2000 land use and environmental corridor inventories to a cadastral base will be carried out throughout 2006, as cadastral data for the remainder of the Region become available.